featurebyte/featurebyte/README.md

 uses_windows = customer_view.OperatingSystemIsWindows.as_feature("UsesWindows")
 ```

-<u>Features can be more complex such as aggregations over a window</u>
+Features can be more complex such as aggregations over a window:

 ``` python
 invoice_view = catalog.get_view("GROCERYINVOICE")